SEO Has Evolved – It’s About Popularization Now

 SEO is not the alpha and omega!
 It has evolved to become more than just search engine optimization.
 Also it’s not “just marketing”.
 You can optimize things without selling them on a market.

 SEO has progressed and advanced in multiple directions.

 By and large SEO is about popularizing things on the Web now.
 What else is popularization about?

-We don’t do SEO anymore
+Why We Don’t do SEO Anymore

 It took me 7+ years to realize this but modern SEO is much more than expected.
 Even my already updated definition of SEO falls short.